 Additional Steps For Mac OSX Users.

-Mac OSX has a habit of dropping some folders on the drive, and their names start with a fun stop.
-Normally that is not a problem, but you Audi will not like this, (typically is scrolls through all the songs and does nothing).
+Mac OSX has a habit of dropping some folders on the drive, and their names start with a full stop (or period if you’re over the pond).
+Normally that is not a problem, but your Audi will not like this, (typically is scrolls through all the songs and does nothing).

 My Mac is set to show hidden folders, so you probably wont even be able to see them, to remove them open a terminal window.
 Execute the following two commands;